Objectives and Key Results (OKR) – The Complete Guide

 This sentence describes the three characteristics of Objectives and Key Results:

-1. OKR as a framework: OKR provides a consistent syntax for formulating qualitative objectives and quantitative key results that measure the achievement of the objective.
-This makes OKR an instrument that considerably simplifies communication within the company.
+- OKR as a framework: OKR offers a standardized syntax for formulating qualitative Objectives and quantitative Key Results, which combined measure whether an Objective has been achieved.
+OKR is therefore an instrument that considerably simplifies communication within the company.

-2. OKR as a strategic link: OKRs serve to connect the vision and mission of the company with the operational business.
-Bridging this gap is important because it promotes the feeling of meaningful work (purpose) among all employees.
+- OKR as a strategic link: OKRs link the vision and mission of the company with the operational business.
+Bridging this gap is particularly important as it promotes a sense of meaningful work (purpose) among all employees.

 The interplay of these characteristics makes the OKR method a powerful tool for modern performance management and at the same time explains the rapidly growing popularity of OKRs in organizations of all sizes and industries.

-The rise of the OKR method: MBOs, Intel, John Doerr, and Google
+The rise of OKRs: MBOs, Intel, John Doerr, and Google

 OKRs originated in the 1950s in Peter Drucker’s management method Management by Objectives (MBO).